BNP Paribas PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by BNP Paribas, PPI may have been attached to a customer's policy by BNP Paribas, in some cases without their knowledge.
 BNP Paribas may have rejected a credit application if PPI was refused by the customer.

 BNP Paribas PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by BNP Paribas.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to BNP Paribas, and this was not revealed to you at the point of sale, then you would be due compensation from BNP Paribas.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to BNP Paribas, and this was not explained to you at the point of sale, then you would be due compensation from BNP Paribas.